jackfood/Half-codeInterpreter/Readme.md

-# Python Code Runner Lite
+# Python Code Runner Lite (Half Code interpreter) for Data Analysis

-This Python code runner with a graphical user interface (GUI) aims to mimic the behavior of Code Interpreter in GPT-4, where code execution happens in the background.
-Unlike GPT-4, this tool runs locally, and you need to manually copy any error prompts to the web version of ChatGPT for assistance.
+This Python code runner (Half Code interpreter) with a graphical user interface (GUI) aims to mimic the behavior of Code Interpreter in GPT-4, where code execution happens locally.
+Please note that for error prompt assistance, you must manually copy errors and use the web version of ChatGPT 3.5 Turbo (OpenAI account required).

 ## Table of Contents
 - [Features](#features)